Mahsun Kırmızıgül

-Mahsun Kırmızıgül (born Abdullah Bazencir, March 26, 1969) is a singer songwriter, actor and director, scriptwriter, music composer, producer of Zaza descent.
+Mahsun Kırmızıgül (born Abdullah Bazencir, 26 March 1969) is a Turkish singer-songwriter, actor and director, scriptwriter, music composer, and producer of Zaza descent.
 Mahsun Kırmızıgül is also known as a businessman for his partnership in one of the leading music production companies, Prestij Müzik, in Turkey until 2002.

 Life

-He was born on March 26, 1969 in Diyarbakir, Turkey as a member of a Zaza family of 22 children.
-He studied primary and secondary schools in Diyarbakir.
-He worked to contribute his family since his early ages.
-He started to sing for the weddings to save money.
-In 1984, he was invited to Istanbul to make an album for 'Güneş Plak'.
+Mahsun Kırmızıgül was born on 26 March 1969 in Hani, Turkey.
+His birth name is Abdullah Bazencir and his family is of Zaza origin.
+He is one of the 22 children of his father Çerkez Bezencir and mother Faika Bezencir.
+He studied at primary and secondary schools in Diyarbakır.
+He worked to contribute to his family from an early age.
+He sang for weddings to earn money.
+In 1984, he was invited to Istanbul to make an album for Güneş Plak.
 He started to study in the Voice Department of Istanbul University-Turkish Music Conservatory.

-Mahsun Kırmızıgül started his music studies in 1980 and made 8 amateur albums.
-His professional debut album "Alem Buysa Kral Sensin" was dropped in 1993 as a bomb in the music world and sat at the top of the music lists.
+Kırmızıgül started his music studies in 1980 and made eight amateur albums.
+His professional debut album Alem Buysa Kral Sensin was released in 1993 reached the top of the music lists.
 In 1994, he joined Prestige Music Company as a producer.
-The artist won the acclaim with his film 'Beyaz Melek' which he wrote, directed and played.
-In 2009, he released Güneşi Gördüm which he wrote, directed and played.
-In 2010, he released New York'ta Beş Minare which he wrote, directed, played and composed film's music.
+The artist won acclaim with his film Beyaz Melek which he wrote, directed and acted in.
+In 2009, he released Güneşi Gördüm, which he wrote, directed and acted in.
+In 2010, he released New York'ta Beş Minare, which he wrote, directed, acted in and composed the music.